 - In Chile, a macroeconomic evaluation of the net zero objective found that enhancing the measures put forward to comply with the NDC would result in a net gain of 0.8% of GDP by 2050, on top of the 4.4% GDP gain that the current NDC plans would bring (IDB, 2021).
-The LTS also introduces a Climate Change Financial Strategy led by the Ministry of Finance to contribute to the goal of carbon neutrality and resilience by 2050 through the strategic use of public and private financial resources, which promotes an integrated model of value creation in the long term where the social, environmental and economic dimensions are incorporated in a balanced manner. - Similarly, with regard to understanding the implications of LTS for the domestic economy, North Macedonia conducted analysis to find that up to 10,000 jobs could be created each year in green sectors if the policies included in the ambitious scenario in the LTS were implemented. - In estimating investment needs for the LTS, Cambodia estimates that required public financing will amount to almost \$9 billion for the 2025-2050 period.
-New public borrowing shifts in public spending on economic services and policy reforms in the transportation sector are estimated to cover 74% of the total requirements, with international climate finance expected to meet the remaining requirements. - In some countries, LTSs are already being used for resource mobilization.
-In Costa Rica, the LTS has been the foundation on which at least \$2.4 billion has been mobilized from international concessional finance sources between its launch in 2019 and the end of 2022.
+The LTS also introduces a Climate Change Financial Strategy led by the Ministry of Finance to contribute to the goal of carbon neutrality and resilience by 2050 through the strategic use of public and private financial resources, which promotes an integrated model of value creation in the long term where the social, environmental and economic dimensions are incorporated in a balanced manner. - North Macedonia, with similar regard to understanding the implications of LTS for the domestic economy, conducted analysis to find that up to 10,000 jobs could be created each year in green sectors if the policies included in the ambitious scenario in the LTS were implemented. - Cambodia, in estimating investment needs for the LTS, estimates that required public financing will amount to almost \$9 billion for the 2025-2050 period.
+New public borrowing, shifts in public spending on economic services and policy reforms in the transportation sector are estimated to cover 74% of the total requirements, with international climate finance expected to meet the remainder. - Costa Rica is an example of a country in which LTSs are already being used for resource mobilization.
+The LTS has been the foundation on which at least \$2.4 billion has been mobilized from international concessional finance sources between its launch in 2019 and the end of 2022.
 The data-driven, stakeholder co-designed LTS defines a roadmap to achieve net zero emissions by 2050 and includes short-term measures across 35 line ministries and government agencies, which serve to inform Paris-aligned investments from international donors (Jaramillo et al., 2023).